 View Campus Map

 Campus phones are found in every office on campus and on the first floor of each residence hall.
-If a campus phone book is not available, dial 0 and the operator will connect you with the person or office you wish to call.
+If a campus phone book is not available, dial 0 and the operator will connect the caller with the person or office they need.
 While on campus, dial the last four digits of a phone number to contact an office or a student.
 Off campus, you must dial the area code and three-digit exchange (360 for students and 696 for offices).
-For your convenience, a campus phone is located in the commuter lounge in the Whitaker Campus Center.
+For convenience, a campus phone is located in the commuter lounge in the Whitaker Campus Center.

 Blue and Grey Today